 But while more and more people are using hospice, it can sometimes seem like an afterthought.
 Some patients don’t consider hospice care until they have very little time left.
 Part of this is disease dependent.
 Cancer patients, for example, tend to have a higher rate of dying at home under the care of hospice than patients with COPD.
 This may be partly because with some diseases, predicting the amount of time a patient has left is very uncertain.

 Recognizing the many benefits of hospice care can lead to reliable home care treatment instead of living in a hospital.
 Most hospice care takes place in the home with a family member serving as the primary caregiver and the hospice employees visiting on a regular basis.
 But hospice is also available at hospitals, nursing homes, assisted living, and hospice facilities.

 Therefore, the best answer as to when to begin hospice is to talk to your doctors and hospice representatives.
-They are trained to help you and guide you, and will understand your prognosis.
+They are trained to help you and guide you and will understand your prognosis.

 When a patient has been diagnosed as terminal by two physicians and given six months or less to live, it may be time for hospice.
-Hospice is transitional care that manages pain, symptoms, and works to uphold quality of life.
+Hospice is transitional care that manages pain, symptoms, and works to uphold the quality of life.
 Many different specialists are available to help with hospice care, including neurologists, pulmonologists, occupational therapists, nurses, dieticians, home care employees, and social workers.
 Hospice treats Alzheimer’s disease, cancer, COPD, ALS, Parkinson’s, and most other terminal illnesses.
 If you believe that hospice is a real option, talk to a doctor as well as a hospice provider to learn more.
-It can’t hurt to start the discussion, but it will certainly hurt to wait.
-In most cases hospice care can drastically improve the quality of life for a terminally ill patient until their passing.
+It can’t hurt to start the discussion, but it will undoubtedly hurt to wait.
+In most cases, hospice care can drastically improve the quality of life for a terminally ill patient until their passing.

 Hospice is for Families, Too